larryfast/Microbit_Temperature_Logging_Workshop/README.md

 - Open a Powershell window in project folder
 - Run this command:   .\install_python_packages.bat

-### Configure the spreadsheet for your computer
+### Configure the live_data.xlsm spreadsheet for your computer
-The short story is, run the  Excel Macro.
+The short story is, run the **connect_external_csv** Excel Macro.
 It adjusts the spreadsheet to work on your PC.
-Instructions for the following steps are in the video.
+- **The video shows you how to run the following steps.**
-- Open the spreadsheet in Excel
+- Open the live_data.xlsm spreadsheet in Excel
 - Enable Editing
 - Close the warning about running Macros - no changes required
 - Enable the Developer Menu (detailed steps are in the video)